home-assistant-ecosystem/python-dingz/README.rst

 Python API for interacting with `Dingz <https://dingz.ch>`_ devices.

-This module is not official, developed, supported or endorsed by iolo AG or myStrom AG.
-For questions and other inquiries, use the issue tracker in this repository please.
+This module is not official, developed, supported or endorsed by iolo AG.
+For questions and other inquiries, please use the issue tracker in this repository.

-Without the support of iolo AG and myStrom AG it would have taken much longer to create this module which is the base for the integration into `Home Assistant <https://home-assistant.io>`_.
+Without the support of iolo AG and myStrom AG it would have taken much longer to create this module, which is the base for the integration into `Home Assistant <https://home-assistant.io>`_.
 Both companies have provided and are still providing hardware, valuable feedback and advice.
-Their continuous support make further development of this module possible.
+Their continuous support makes further development of this module possible.

 See `api.dingz.ch <https://api.dingz.ch/>`_ for the API details.